Yellowknife: Economy

 Processing plants at Snap Lake Diamond Mine, located 220 km northeast of Yellowknife.
 Yellowknife's economy recovered in the 1990s due to a number of diamond mines located outside the city.

 As the largest city in the Northwest Territories, Yellowknife is the hub for mining, industry, transportation, communications, education, health, tourism, commerce, and government activity in the territory.
 Historically, Yellowknife's economic growth came from gold mining, and later government; however, because of falling gold prices and increased operating costs, the final gold mine closed in 2004, marking a turning point for Yellowknife's economy.

 After a downturn in the 1990s during the closure of the gold mines and the downsizing of the government workforce in 1999, Yellowknife's economy has recovered, largely because of the diamond boom; the Ekati Diamond Mine, owned and operated by BHP Billiton (sold to Dominion Diamond Corporation in 2013), opened in 1998.
 A second mine, Diavik Diamond Mine, began production in 2003.
 Production from the two operating mines in 2004 was 12618000 carat, valued at over billion.
 This ranked Canada third in world diamond production by value, and sixth by weight.
 A third mine, the De Beers owned Snap Lake Diamond Mine, received final approval and funding in 2005 and went into production in 2007.
 De Beers also applied in 2005 for a permit to open the Gahcho Kue Diamond Mine Project on the property formerly known as Kennady Lake.
 The mine was officially opened on 20 September 2016, and began commercial production in March 2017.
 As well, growth and expansion in natural gas development and exploration sectors has contributed to this growth.
 Economic growth in the Northwest Territories was 10.6% in 2003.

 The Department of National Defence building in Yellowknife.
 The federal government is among the largest employers in Yellowknife.

-The major employers in Yellowknife include the Territorial Government, the Federal Government, Diavik Diamond Mines, Dominion Diamonds, DeBeers Canada, First Air, NorthwesTel, RTL Robinson Trucking, and the City of Yellowknife.
+The major employers in Yellowknife include the Territorial Government, the Federal Government, Diavik Diamond Mines, Dominion Diamonds, DeBeers Canada, Canadian North, NorthwesTel, RTL Robinson Trucking, and the City of Yellowknife.
 Government employment accounts for 7,644 jobs, a large percentage of those in Yellowknife.

 During winter, the Tibbitt to Contwoyto Winter Road is opened for semi-trailer truck traffic to take supplies from Yellowknife north to various mines located in the Northwest Territories and Nunavut.
 This ice road is usually open from the end of January through late March or early April, and Yellowknife becomes the dispatch point for the large number of truck drivers that come north to drive on the ice roads.
 During the 2007 ice road season, several drivers were featured on the History Channel TV series Ice Road Truckers.

 Tourism is the largest renewable industry in the NWT and Yellowknife is the main entry point for visitors.
 Many tourists come to experience the Northern climate and traditional lifestyle, as well as to see the aurora.
 In 2004–2005, visitors to the territory spent million.